catdevnull/docker-fr24feed-piaware-radarbox-dump1090/README.md

 ![](https://images.microbadger.com/badges/image/thomx/fr24feed-piaware.svg)
 ![](https://images.microbadger.com/badges/version/thomx/fr24feed-piaware.svg)

-# Fr24feed and FlightAware with dump1090 as a Docker image
+# Fr24feed, FlightAware, and RadarBox with dump1090 as a Docker image
-Docker image of Fr24feed, FlightAware and dump1090.
+Docker image of Fr24feed, FlightAware, RadarBox and dump1090.

-Feed FlightRadar24 and FlightAware, allow you to see the positions of aircrafts on a map.
+Feed FlightRadar24, FlightAware and RadarBox, allow you to see the positions of aircrafts on a map.

+This is a fork of the excellent docker image provided by Thom-x and added RadarBox support.

 ![Image of dump1090 webapp](https://raw.githubusercontent.com/Thom-x/docker-fr24feed-piaware-dump1090/master/screenshot.png)